bbauska/Anti-Project-2025/README.md

 <h4>Abortion</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Propagates the belief that life begins “from the moment of conception.”
-This so-called
+  <li>Propagates the belief that life begins “from the moment of conception.”
+This so-called “personhood”
-“personhood” language could ban not only abortion, but also some forms of birth control and assisted fertility treatments like IVF.</li>
+    language could ban not only abortion, but also some forms of birth control and assisted fertility treatments like IVF.</li>
-  <li>✔ Claimed repeatedly that abortion is not health care and proposed removing the word abortion
+  <li>Claimed repeatedly that abortion is not health care and proposed removing the word abortion from
-from every existing rule, regulation, contract, grant, and legislation.</li>
+    every existing rule, regulation, contract, grant, and legislation.</li>
-  <li>✔ Would reverse the FDA approval of abortion pills.</li>
+  <li>Would reverse the FDA approval of abortion pills.</li>
-  <li>✔ Want to reverse the FDA’s decision to lift medically unnecessary restrictions on medication
+  <li>Want to reverse the FDA’s decision to lift medically unnecessary restrictions on medication
     abortion that made it more accessible.</li>
-<li>✔ Would ban federal funding for those forced to travel to access abortion care.</li>
+  <li>Would ban federal funding for those forced to travel to access abortion care.</li>
-<li>✔ Prohibit Planned Parenthood from receiving Medicaid funds.</li>
+  <li>Prohibit Planned Parenthood from receiving Medicaid funds.</li>
-<li>✔ Urged Congress to pass a bill to defund Planned Parenthood.</li>
+  <li>Urged Congress to pass a bill to defund Planned Parenthood.</li>
-<li>✔ Would not enforce federal law for hospitals to provide emergency abortion care as required by the
+  <li>Would not enforce federal law for hospitals to provide emergency abortion care as required by the
     Emergency Medical Treatment and Active Labor Act.</li>
-<li>✔ Wrote the Office of Refugee Resettlement should not be allowed to facilitate abortions for
+  <li>Wrote the Office of Refugee Resettlement should not be allowed to facilitate abortions for
     unaccompanied minors in their custody.</li>
-<li>✔ Pushed for the restoration of exemptions to the contraceptive coverage benefit in the ACA.</li>
+  <li>Pushed for the restoration of exemptions to the contraceptive coverage benefit in the ACA.</li>
-<li>✔ Said there is no authority to add male condoms to the contraceptive coverage benefit.</li>
+  <li>Said there is no authority to add male condoms to the contraceptive coverage benefit.</li>
-<li>✔ Seeks to exclude particular types of contraception from the ACA contraceptive coverage benefit
+  <li>Seeks to exclude particular types of contraception from the ACA contraceptive coverage benefit
     by using mis- and disinformation about how contraception works.</li>
-<li>✔ Proposed replacing Reproductive Healthcare Access Task Force with an anti-abortion task force.</li>
+  <li>Proposed replacing Reproductive Healthcare Access Task Force with an anti-abortion task force.</li>
-<li>✔ Research using human embryonic stem cells shouldn’t be subsidized with taxpayer money.</li>
+  <li>Research using human embryonic stem cells shouldn’t be subsidized with taxpayer money.</li>
-<li>✔ Would end human embryonic stem cell registry.</li>
+  <li>Would end human embryonic stem cell registry.</li>
-<li>✔ Would ban “three-parent embryo creation and human cloning research.”</li>
+  <li>Would ban “three-parent embryo creation and human cloning research.”</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>LGBTQIA+</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Urged CDC to not collect gender identity data, which they call “destructive dogma.”</li>
+  <li>Urged CDC to not collect gender identity data, which they call “destructive dogma.”</li>
-  <li>✔ Gender-affirming surgery should not be covered under Medicare or Medicaid.</li>
+  <li>Gender-affirming surgery should not be covered under Medicare or Medicaid.</li>
-  <li>✔ Faith-based adoption agencies should be allowed to discriminate against same-sex couples.</li>
+  <li>Faith-based adoption agencies should be allowed to discriminate against same-sex couples.</li>
-  <li>✔ Urged passage of legislation so adoption and foster care providers couldn’t be charged with
+  <li>Urged passage of legislation so adoption and foster care providers couldn’t be charged with
     discrimination if they refuse to work with same-sex couples.</li>
-  <li>✔ Claimed children raised in same-sex marriages were more likely to be unstable.</li>
+  <li>Claimed children raised in same-sex marriages were more likely to be unstable.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Medicare</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Would repeal the provision in the IRA that allows Medicare to negotiate prescription drug prices.</li>
+  <li>Would repeal the provision in the IRA that allows Medicare to negotiate prescription drug prices.</li>
-  <li>✔ Would repeal Inflation Reduction Act and the Medicare Shared Savings Program.</li>
+  <li>Would repeal Inflation Reduction Act and the Medicare Shared Savings Program.</li>
-  <li>✔ Proposed making Medicare Advantage the default enrollment option.</li>
+  <li>Proposed making Medicare Advantage the default enrollment option.</li>
-  <li>✔ Recommended using AI to reduce waste, fraud, and abuse.</li>
+  <li>Recommended using AI to reduce waste, fraud, and abuse.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Medicaid</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Proposed CMS implement time limits or lifetime caps on benefits to “disincentivize permanent
+  <li>Proposed CMS implement time limits or lifetime caps on benefits to “disincentivize permanent
     dependence.”</li>
-  <li>✔ Urged CMS to “incentivize personal responsibility” and consumer choice for recipients.</li>
+  <li>Urged CMS to “incentivize personal responsibility” and consumer choice for recipients.</li>
-  <li>✔ Should allow families to use Medicaid funding to obtain coverage outside of Medicaid.</li>
+  <li>Should allow families to use Medicaid funding to obtain coverage outside of Medicaid.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Head Start</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Eliminate the federal Head Start program along with the entire Office of Head Start.</li>
+  <li>Eliminate the federal Head Start program along with the entire Office of Head Start.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Hurt Non-Traditional Families</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Repeal Biden administration policies they claim subsidize single-motherhood, disincentivize work,
+  <li>Repeal Biden administration policies they claim subsidize single-motherhood, disincentivize work,
     and penalize marriage.</li>
-  <li>✔ Would prioritize funding home-based childcare by parents or family in lieu of universal childcare.</li>
+  <li>Would prioritize funding home-based childcare by parents or family in lieu of universal childcare.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>CDC</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Called CDC “most incompetent and arrogant agency in the federal government.”</li>
+  <li>Called CDC “most incompetent and arrogant agency in the federal government.”</li>
-  <li>✔ CDC should never again be allowed to say school children must be vaccinated or masked.</li>
+  <li>CDC should never again be allowed to say school children must be vaccinated or masked.</li>
-  <li>✔ Would decommission the CDC Foundation.</li>
+  <li>Would decommission the CDC Foundation.</li>
-  <li>✔ Rescind legal analysis that allowed a moratorium on evictions during the pandemic.</li>
+  <li>Rescind legal analysis that allowed a moratorium on evictions during the pandemic.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>NIH</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Congress should consider block granting NIH’s grant budget to states.</li>
+  <li>Congress should consider block granting NIH’s grant budget to states.</li>
-  <li>✔ Would decommission the NIH Foundation.</li>
+  <li>Would decommission the NIH Foundation.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>ACA</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Proposed removing restrictions on physician-owned hospitals that were imposed in ACA.</li>
+  <li>Proposed removing restrictions on physician-owned hospitals that were imposed in ACA.</li>
-  <li>✔ Proposed separating insurance plans from subsidized ACA exchange from nonsubsidized market.</li>
+  <li>Proposed separating insurance plans from subsidized ACA exchange from nonsubsidized market.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Abstinence</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>✔ Recommended people should delay sex to prevent pregnancy so they wouldn’t end up relying on
+  <li>Recommended people should delay sex to prevent pregnancy so they wouldn’t end up relying on
     TANF.</li>
-<li>✔ Argued teaching sex education to students would “promote prostitution, provide a funnel effect
+  <li>Argued teaching sex education to students would “promote prostitution, provide a funnel effect
     for abortion facilities and school field trips to clinics.”</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Abortion</h3>